eformat/argocd-team-topologies/README.md

 - The RedHat GitOps Operator (cluster scoped)
 - A Ops-SRE (cluster scoped) ArgoCD instance

-We then deploy a chart for the:
+We then use a helm chart that deploys:

 - Team (cluster scoped) ArgoCD instances